codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a seal and a sea lion?
-An ion!
+How do you find Will Smith in the snow?
+Look for fresh prints.

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. 2000
+ 1. Corrupted Blood
- 2. 1999
+ 2. Shellshock
- 3. 2001
+ 3. Shellscript
- 4. 1998
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  2000
+  Heartbleed
 </details>

 ## Home Server Up-Time

-Its been **5 days** since this server shutdown
+Its been **6 days** since this server shutdown